pommicket/ted/README.md

 ## Tags (lightweight LSP alternative)

 If an LSP is too much for you, you can also use [ctags](https://github.com/universal-ctags/ctags) for autocompletion and jump to definition.
-You can press Ctrl+T at any time to generate or re-generate tags.
+You can run the `:generate-tags` command at any time to generate or re-generate tags.
 Ctrl+Click (go to definition), Ctrl+D (see all definitions), and autocomplete are all supported.
 Autocomplete will just complete to stuff in the tags file, so it won't complete local